Prathm98/react-boilerplate/README.md

 - Node v14.x or above : Installation instructions can be found [here.](https://nodejs.dev/learn/how-to-install-nodejs)
 - Node Package Manager v6.x or above : It will be installed along with node installation.

+## Backend server specific changes

+If your backend is running on other url apart from [http://localhost:5000](http://localhost:5000) then,

+- Update `REACT_APP_BACKEND_URL` in `.env` file present in project directory.
+- Update "proxy" property in `package.json` file present in project directory.

 ## Available Scripts

 To start with the project, run below command to install the project: